johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/cs-inference-rules-application.png"></img>
 </div>

-The `v` in _e-app_ means that any argument a lambda term is applied to should be fully evaluated.
+The `v` in _e-app_ means that any argument to a lambda term should be fully evaluated.
 In other words it should be a term in the meta variable set `v`.
-Once applied the result is the lambda's unaltered subterm.
+Once applied, the result is the lambda's unaltered subterm.

 <div class="center">
   <img src="/assets/images/diagrams/cs-inference-rules-application-argument.png"></img>
 </div>

-_e-arg-eval_ stipulates in the premise (above the bar) that if the term a lambda will be applied to can take a step of evaluation it should. _e-app_ informs the reader when lambda application can take place and _e-arg-eval_ informs the reader how to get there.
-Taken together these three rules define how terms in the CoffeeScript subset get evaluated [6].
+_e-arg-eval_ stipulates in the premise (above the bar) that if the lambda argument term can take a step of evaluation it should. _e-app_ informs the reader when lambda application can take place and _e-arg-eval_ informs the reader how to get there.
+Taken together these three rules define how terms get evaluated [6].

 ## Derivation Trees